Florida Sandbars

 The Boca Grande sandbar is a trendy site for boaters to anchor and swimmers to luxuriate in the waters of the Gasparilla Sound.
 With clear waters, visitors and boaters often describe the Boca Grande as a magical swimming pool, as the water glistens over its sand.

-It’s situated near the old railway line connected to the Florida mainland, and the trestle is a good spot for picnicking and taking photographs where trees have grown over the tracks.
+It’s situated near the old railway line connecting to the Florida mainland, and the trestle is a good spot for picnicking and photographing, with trees growing over the tracks.
 The only way to reach the Boca Grande sandbar is via boat.

 Whale Harbor Sandbar, Islamorada, FL